-Add the sprouts and fry for 2 minutes add stock and bring to the boil.
-Season, cover and simmer for 15-20 minutes until the potatoes are soft.
+Add the sprouts and fry for 2 minutes add the stock and bring to the boil.
+Season, cover, and simmer for 15-20 minutes until the potatoes are soft.

 Grill for 1-2 minutes until the mix has melted.
 Cool and transfer to a cooling rack to cool and harden.
 I love these